jcvitanovic/MyVCS/README.md

 checkout <n> : revert to version num <n>

-diff <x> <y>: print changes between versions <x> and <y> on terminal (modified common files, files /sub directories only in version <x>, files / sub directories only in version <y> –  I even color the terminal lines according to status red is modified, only left-side files are yellow, only right sides are blue
+diff <x> <y>: print changes between versions <x> and <y> on terminal (modified common files, files /sub directories only in version <x>, files / sub directories only in version <y> –  Color print the lines according to status (red is modified, only left-side files are yellow, only right sides are blue)

 status : same as previous, but shows diff between current working version and active backup